 The V&A Theatre and Performance Archives

 The V&A's national Theatre and Performance Collections can be accessed in the Archive & Library Study Room at Blythe House from Tuesday to Friday each week.

 Access to archives at Blythe House

 Material from all sections of the archive is available for consultation in the Archive and Library Study Room.
 Access is by appointment only.
 Reader tickets are valid for use in the Archive and Library Study Room, the National Art Library and the Prints and Drawings Study Room.
-Anyone can apply for a reader ticket, free of charge, and they are valid for three years.
+Anyone can apply for a Reader Ticket, free of charge and they are valid for five years.

 Registering in person

 When you arrive at the Archive and Library Study Room you will need to: